 We work to protect big cats in the US too, where as many as 10,000 big cats live in captivity.
 In 2017, we established the Big Cat Sanctuary Alliance (BCSA), a network of sanctuaries that cooperate to ensure that captive cats have a safe place to go when they are rescued.
 At the federal policy level, we also worked to pass the Big Cat Public Safety Act.
 This legislation, signed into law in December 2022, made private ownership of big cats and physical contact between the public and captive big cats illegal.
 As a result of these combined efforts, since 2003, we’ve rescued 189 captive big cats and placed them in legitimate sanctuaries.

 In 2020, IFAW provided X-rays and essential protective gear for the rehabilitation of Covi, a young jaguar injured from a car strike.
-After months under the specialised care of Payo Obispo Zoo and state officials from Quintana Roo, Mexico, Covi made a full recovery and was released back into the wild.
+After months under the specialized care of Payo Obispo Zoo and state officials from Quintana Roo, Mexico, Covi made a full recovery and was released back into the wild.
 This release was the first of its kind in the area—a groundbreaking success worth celebrating.
 IFAW continues to work with other NGOs, community members, and all levels of government to advance conservation efforts for jaguars in Mexico.

 To mitigate human-wildlife conflict and achieve coexistence between jaguars and communities, IFAW developed the Casitas Azules project (little blue houses).
 Through Casitas Azules, we work with communities in Quintana Roo to build dog houses that provide adequate shelter and prevent dogs from roaming at night and attracting jaguars.
 The team also implements jaguar deterrents like light installation and holds wellness clinics to control community animal populations and prevent disease transmission to jaguars.